cyiheng/Dynagan/README.md

 --lambda_1 : weight of the L1 loss
 --lambda_2 : weight of the GAN loss
 ```
-Other basic options are from the pix2pix framework (training epoch, etc...)
+Other basic options are from the pix2pix framework
 ## Testing
 ### Download pretrained weight
 Download a pre-trained model with `./scripts/download_pretrained_model.sh`.